rak-n-rok/Krake/docs/user/problem.rst

 invalid-keystone-token
 ======================

-A authentication through keystone token failed.
+An authentication attempt with a keystone token failed.

 invalid-keycloak-token
 ======================

-A authentication through keycloak token failed.
+An authentication attempt with a keycloak token failed.

 resource-already-exists
 =======================

-A resource already in database is requested to be created.
+A resource already defined in the database is requested to be created.

 .. _RFC7807: https://tools.ietf.org/html/rfc7807